athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 > :pencil: **Note** The default username is DeepRacer.

-After you've enabled SSH, you can now log into your deep racer from the terminal.
+After you've enabled SSH, you can now log into your DeepRacer from the terminal.

 ```bash
 export DEEPRACER_IP=<the IP address>